tera-toolbox/tera-game-state/doc/inventory.md

 - Returns the first bag item found with the given ID (or array of IDs).
 - Exemplary usage: `mod.game.inventory.findInBag(CONSUMABLE_ID)`

+## findInPocket
+- Returns the first item found with the given ID (or array of IDs) in the given pocket.
+- Exemplary usage: `mod.game.inventory.findInPocket(1, CONSUMABLE_ID)`

+## findInPockets
+- Returns the first item found with the given ID (or array of IDs) in any pocket.
+- Exemplary usage: `mod.game.inventory.findInPockets(CONSUMABLE_ID)`

+## findInBagOrPockets
+- Returns the first item found with the given ID (or array of IDs) in the bag or any pocket.
+- Exemplary usage: `mod.game.inventory.findInBagOrPockets(CONSUMABLE_ID)`

 ## findAll
 - Returns all items with the given ID (or array of IDs) in both equipment and bag combined.
 - Exemplary usage: `mod.game.inventory.findAll(CONSUMABLE_ID).forEach(item => ...)`